AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/customize-template.md

 _Sections_ inform GenStudio for Performance Marketing that the fields in this section require a high degree of coherence.
 Establishing this relationship helps the AI to generate content that matches the creative elements in the section.

 Use a prefix of your choice in the field name to indicate that a field is part of a section or group.
-For example, you may want to spotlight content that appears in a highlighted area:
+The underscore (`_`) must be followed by a field name: `headline`, `body`, `image`, or `cta`.
+For example, the following headline and body belongs to the `pod1` section:

 - `pod1_headline`
 - `pod1_body`

 Each section can use only one of each field type.
 In the above example, the `pod1` section can only use one `pod1_headline` field.
+Because of this rule, the sections cannot be nested.

-A template can include up to three sections:
+A template can include up to three sections.
+For example, the following list has three headline and body sections:

-- `headline`
-- `body`
+- `pre-header`
 - `pod1_headline`
 - `pod1_body`
 - `pod2_headline`
 - `pod2_body`
+- `pod3_headline`
+- `pod3_body`
+- `cta`

 GenStudio for Performance Marketing understands that `pod1_headline` is more closely related to `pod1_body` than to `pod2_body`.